MisanthropicBit/neotest-busted/README.md

             -- Custom config to load via -u to set up testing.
             -- If nil, will look for a 'minimal_init.lua' file minimal_init = "custom_init.lua",
+            -- Only use a luarocks installation in the project's directory.
+If -- true, installations in $HOME and global installations will be -- ignored.
+Useful for isolating the test environment local_luarocks_only = true,
         }),
     },
 })